Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Experiments

 \subsection{Results on real data}

 We evaluate the proposed method on the real dual-peak data of Mannequin behind scattering object~\cite{shin2016computational} with different SBR levels.
 The histogram dataset has a spatial-time resolution of $99 \times 99 \times 4001$ with PPP=45 and SBR=8.57.
 To generate different SBR levels, we add background photons, so that the new SBR levels are 8.57, 2.14, 1.07, 0.54, and 0.27.
 For the comparison, we run Peng~\cite{peng2020photonefficient} and BU3D~\cite{koo2022bayesiana} two times in the region of scattering medium and the Mannequin, separately.
 In this regard, they have the advantage of knowing the approximate positions of the surfaces.
-We additionally compare our results to a multi-surface reconstruction method called RT3D~\cite{tachella2019realtime}.
-As RT3D supports multiple surfaces per pixel, it is run only once.
+We also compare our results to the multi-surface reconstruction method RT3D~\cite{tachella2019realtime}.

 The reconstruction results are shown in Fig.~\ref{fig:real}.
 As the SBR level decreases, the quality of the reconstructed point clouds decreases for other methods.
 When SBR=0.27, the RT3D fails to reconstruct meaningful point clouds.
 The proposed method outperforms the other methods in terms of the quality of the reconstruction.
 As the SBR decreases, we observe the higher uncertainty values.
 This experiment shows the effectiveness of the proposed method in the real dataset with an accurate reconstruction having uncertainty estimation.
+The proposed method takes 1.71 seconds in total --- 1.53 seconds for initial multiscale estimation and 0.18 seconds for inference.
+The memory usage is 2.5GB for initial multiscale estimation and 0.5GB for inference.
+Compared to the Art scene, the memory usage is much lower due to the smaller spatial resolution.

+We conduct an additional experiment on another real dataset provided in~\cite{lindell2018singlephoton}.
+The histograms in this dataset have a spatial-time resolution of $256 \times 256 \times 1536$, with scenes recorded in challenging environments.
+To make dual peaks in each pixel's histogram, we modify the dataset by duplicating the portion of the histogram corresponding to the object.
+Fig.~\ref{fig:lindell_real} shows the reconstructed pointclouds.
+In the checkerboard scene (1st row), both BU3D and our method show noisy results but produce flatter surfaces than Peng.
+In contrast, RT3D yields inaccurate sparse point clouds due to irregular reflectivity.
+In the elephant scene (2nd row), Peng and our method show fewer artifacts than BU3D.
+In the last row, the proposed method observes some outliers, but produces less noisy results than BU3D.
+Considering the fact that the proposed method runs only once, it shows a competitive performance compared to Peng's results.